jalcine/website/src/_faq/now.markdown

 ## Projects

-When I'm not [working on client projects][work], I'm hacking away on [Koype][1].
+When I'm not [working on client projects or doing sales][work], I'm hacking away on [Koype][1].
+Right now, I'm looking into re-implementing a few popular themes and using that as a demonstration of what can be done with [Koype][].

-I also began looking again at some code I had for a desktop client for ActivityPub servers and have picked up development on it once more!
+**ActivityDesk** is still in the experimental design phases but the logic for the

 ---